LIPLabGhent/Past-Nonsuicidal-self-injury-IAT/README.md

 # Past-Nonsuicidal-self-injury-IAT
 This repository contains the code for an adapted version of the autobiographical IAT, using statements about Nonsuicidal self-injury.
-The procedure was validated and used to predict Nonsuicidal self-injury in Catheleyn, Van Dessel &amp; De Houwer (2022).
+The procedure was validated and used to predict Nonsuicidal self-injury in Catheleyn, Van Dessel and De Houwer (2021).

 ## File description

-- pdf Manuscript where IAT is described and validated
+- pdf manuscript where IAT is described and validated
 - *PNSI-IAT_isolated_ENG* - json script to run isolated, english version of the PNSI-IAT as described in the manuscript.
 Download file and open and run on https://labjs.felixhenninger.com/
 - Folder *study_1_files* contains preregistration, materials and scripts for running study and analyses for Study 1 in the manuscript.
 - Folder *study_2_files* contains preregistration, materials and scripts for running study and analyses for Study 2 in the manuscript.